Estimated time to complete: 5 minutes

 You must first create a Cloud Profile before creating a MySQL deployment.

 Let's get started creating a MySQL deployment.
 After completing the Cloud Profile setup, click on the green "Create A Deployment" button in the pop-up window.
-You can also create a BYOC MySQL deployment from the Getting Started page, or on your MySQL page accessible in the left-hand side menu.
+You can also create a BYOC MySQL deployment on your MySQL page accessible in the left-hand side menu.

 - Name: Enter a name for your MySQL deployment using alphanumeric characters.